aflugtu1/demo-repo/README.md

 # Demo

-This file was created to follow along the tutorial video by freeCodeCamp.org on Git and GitHub.
+This file was created to follow along the tutorial video by freeCodeCamp.org on Git and GitHub!